 Believe it or not, 14-foot, 20,000-pound mammoths once roamed Texas thousands of years ago during the Ice Age.
 And here, at Mammoth National Monument, their history is documented at this growing mammoth museum in Waco by archaeologists studying, preserving, and excavating what’s left of the ancient herd.
 Visitors can expect to see examples of how excavations work, along with a number of fossils unearthed at the museum’s site.

 Get to Know the Waco TX Community with Allen Samuels Dodge Chrysler Jeep Ram FIAT

-There are plenty of amazing things to do in Waco, but for Texas history and culture buffs, the museums here are the best places to visit.
+There are plenty of amazing things to do in Waco, and amazing Waco Mexican restaurants, but for Texas history and culture buffs, the museums here are the best places to visit.
 Contact us, stop by our dealership, and learn more from our staff about where to go, what to see, and places to eat.
 We spend a lot of time thinking about cars and trucks like the new RAM 1500 vs. RAM 2500, but we spend plenty out enjoying our city too!

 More from Allen Samuels Dodge Chrysler Jeep Ram FIAT

 True off-road capability and one-of-a-kind style define the 2019 Jeep Wrangler for Woodway drivers considering their compact SUV options.
-And right now, a number of color options gives you the chance to find the Wrangler that fits your unique personality.
-Explore the Allen Samuels Dodge Chrysler Jeep Ram FIAT guide to Jeep Wrangler colors below, then explore our inventory and get…
+And right now, a number of options gives you the chance to find the Wrangler that fits your unique personality.
+Explore the Allen Samuels Dodge Chrysler Jeep Ram FIAT guide to Jeep Wrangler colors below, then explore our inventory and get the…